-Jonathan Durham is an artist working in sculpture, performance, video and installation.
-He received his MFA in sculpture from UCLA and in 2007 completed a two-year residency at the CORE Program Museum of Fine Arts, Houston.
-Durham's sculpturally driven practice examines power structures as layered networks subject to the shaping forces of human desire and environmental phenomena.
+Jonathan Durham received his MFA in sculpture from UCLA and in 2007 completed a two-year residency at the CORE Program Museum of Fine Arts, Houston.
+Durham's practice explores the porous boundaries between the self and the environment.
+His sculpturally driven projects raise questions about how industry and technology make their impressions on our bodies and the land by drawing parallels between state violence and environmental harm.
 His work has been exhibited internationally including Zacheta National Gallery of Art, Warsaw, Socrates Sculpture Park, Queens, Museum of Fine Arts, Houston, and Galerie fur Gegenwartskunst, Bremen, Germany.
 He is the recipient of an Aunspaugh Fellowship from the University of Virginia where he received a dual BA in Studio Art and Psychology.
-He has taught Sculpture, Drawing, Performance and Critical Issues Seminars at the University of Virginia, Rice University, University of Houston and Auburn University.
-Durham has participated in numerous residencies including Recess, Inc.“Session", SHIFT -The Elizabeth Foundation, Socrates Sculpture Park EFA Program, Bemis Arts Center, and is a forthcoming resident of Sculpture Space, Utica (NY).
-Currently he is a 2020-22 Tulsa Artist Fellow.
+He has taught Sculpture, Drawing, Performance and Critical Issues Seminars at the University of Virginia, Rice University, University of Houston, Auburn University and the Elmore Correctional Facility in Elmore County Alabama.
+Durham has participated in numerous artist residencies including VCCA, Recess, NY,.“Session", SHIFT -The Elizabeth Foundation, Socrates Sculpture Park EFA Program, Bemis Arts Center and the Tulsa Artist Fellowship.
+Durham is Assistant Professor of Sculpture at Texas A&M University, Corpus Christi.